Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 –

-Unprepared food bought with federal food stamps is exempt from state sales tax but might still be subject to local sales tax.
+Unprepared food purchased with federal food stamps is exempt from state sales tax but may still be subject to local sales tax.

 South Dakota